-Often the solution to a problem will lie outside the confines within which the problem has been posed, and theories must be constructed in order to prove a claim.
+Often the solution to a problem will require you to think outside its original framing.
 This is true here, and you will see the second problem solved in your course; the first is far too deep and was famously solved by Andrew Wiles.

 Mathematics at Oxford

-We will encourage you to ask questions and find the solutions for yourself.
-But in order to do so, you must have a solid grounding in the concepts and the methods.
-In one sense, you will ‘start from the beginning’.
-We will teach you to think mathematically and so will start with careful definitions from which we build the edifice.
-Above all, Mathematics is a logical subject, so you will need to argue clearly and concisely as you solve problems.
+We will encourage you to ask questions and find solutions for yourself.
+You will need to think mathematically and we begin by teaching you careful definitions so that you can construct theorems and proofs.
+Above all, mathematics is a logical subject, so you will need to argue clearly and concisely as you solve problems.
 For some of you, this way of thinking or solving problems will be your goal.
 Others will want to see what further can be discovered.
 Either way, it is a subject we want you to enjoy.

 Students interested in this course might also like to consider the three joint degrees with Mathematics.

 There are two Mathematics degrees, the three-year BA and the four-year MMath.
-You will not be asked to choose between the degrees until your third year.
+You will not be asked to choose between these until your third year.